will-terra/users-manager/README.md

   - Node 20.x, pnpm
   - PostgreSQL database

+## Live Demo

+A live demo is available at: https://users-manager-frontend-rosy.vercel.app/

+Test Credentials:
+Email: teste@teste.com
+Password: 123456

+Note: This demo is hosted on free services.
+As a result, some functionalities may not operate as they would in the full Docker environment.

 ## Quickstart (recommended: Docker on Linux or Windows Subsystem for Linux)

 Important: create `.env` files